 As inputs into their internal analysis, Wellington Management subscribes to the research services of Glass Lewis & Co. and ISS.
-They also subscribe to the Viewpoint voting platform provided by Glass Lewis & Co. to facilitate electronic receipt and execution of ballots.
+We also subscribe to the Viewpoint voting platform provided by Glass Lewis & Co. to facilitate electronic receipt and execution of ballots.
 The selection of these services was based upon a detailed review of available vendors.
-None of the fees for these services are paid through soft dollars, commission payments to a brokerage firm for their services.
+None of the fees for these services are paid through soft dollars.